quchen/quchen.github.io/README.md

 decreases of entropy, and entropy production in nonequilibrium systems.

 On my way, I developed an interest in pure mathematics, in particular in the field of differential geometry at the time.
-There interest is still there, but the mathematical domain has shifted a great amount to logic and type theory.
+The interest is still there, but the domain has shifted a great amount to logic and type theory.

 ## No formal education: Programming and computer science

 I have no formal education in dealing with computers, programming and what have you.
-What I do have is a keen interest in it since around age 14, which lead me to self-teach me a lot over the years.
+What I do have is a keen interest in it since around age 14, which lead me to a long path of self-education over the years.
 More about this can be found in the »hobbies« section.